Associate of Arts - Communication: Pre-Major

 Liberal Arts and Sciences Four-Year College Transfer Program

 The Associate of Arts with an emphasis on Communication Studies includes a combination of theory and pragmatic approaches to the wide-ranging field of Communication.
-Students will gain proficiency in a myriad of communication contexts, including, but not limited to, public speaking, conflict and communication, interpersonal, and intercultural communication.
+Students will gain proficiency in a myriad of communication contexts, including, but not limited to, public speaking, conflict and communication, and interpersonal and intercultural communication.
 With a solid introduction to the Communication field of study, you will develop skills to generate captivating messages for wherever your career endeavors take you - nonprofit work, public relations assistant, or communications planner.

 READY TO TAKE THE NEXT STEP?